Canine Health Conditions

 Degenerative Myelopathy (DM)

 This is usually a non-painful disease which is progressive and eventually causes hind-limb paralysis.
-It is a distressing condition which is most common in German Shepherds and is a genetic condition.
+It is a distressing, genetically inherited condition that is most common in German Shepherds.
 It is also found in other breeds.

-There remains no specific treatment for this disease and management is by physical and hydrotherapy and the use of slings and other supports depending on the progression of the disease and the dog and owner’s ability to cope with such a distressing condition.
+There is currently no specific treatment for this disease, and management is based on multimodal rehabilitation and the use of slings and other supports and adaptations, depending on disease progression and the dog and owner’s ability to cope with the condition.

 Canine Physical Health Therapy